FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/getting-started-with-filecoin-repos-and-devnets.md

 Note that the Filecoin project and network are not yet live.
 The entire project is still a work-in-progress, so we cannot make any performance, stability, or security guarantees.

 There is currently one reference implementation for the Filecoin protocol: [go-filecoin](https://github.com/filecoin-project/go-filecoin).
 There has been tremendous progress made on the go-filecoin implementation.
-You can get a full development update for go-filecoin [here](https://filecoin.io/blog/update-2018-q3-q4/).
+You can get a full development update for go-filecoin [in our blog post](/blog/update-2018-q3-q4/).

 You can connect to one of two devnets: